 If you are lucky to be in love this day is for you.
-Valentine’s Day is a holiday when you can continuously spoil your loved one as well as yourself using very legitimate excuse.
-Everything has a role to play - gorgeous dress, unique jewelry and of course gourmet food.
+Valentine’s Day is a holiday when you can continuously spoil your loved one as well as yourself using a very legitimate excuse.
+Everything has a role to play – gorgeous dress, unique jewelry and of course gourmet food.
 Having a special dinner is always a culinary adventure.
-Going out or eating at home, one may indulge on luxury items this day: champagne and caviar, foie gras, oysters, black truffles and definitely a sweet course - dessert.
-Rich chocolate cake, macaroons, strawberries and cream brulée can be grand finale of your evening.
-You may cook something, buy in advance or order from your favorite restaurant, doesn't mater how you do it!
+Going out or eating at home, one may indulge in luxury items this day: champagne and caviar, foie gras, oysters, black truffles and definitely a sweet course – dessert.
+Rich chocolate cake, macaroons, strawberries, and cream brulée can be the grand finale of your evening.
+You may cook something, buy in advance or order from your favorite restaurant, doesn’t matter how you do it!
 I wish you sweet, delicious and very special Valentine’s Day!

 These chocolate soufflés are heavenly!
 To make them even more divine, slip a spoonful of vanilla ice cream into the center of each soufflé at the table.

 - 2 Tbsp. softened butter, to grease dishes

 - 1/4 cup superfine sugar, to coat dishes